Franklin's lost expedition: Hobson expedition

 In April 1859, sled parties set out from Fox to search on King William Island.
 On 5 May, the party led by Lieutenant William Hobson discovered the Victory Point Note, which detailed the abandonment of Erebus and Terror, death of Franklin and other crew members, and the decision by the survivors to march south to the mainland.
 On the western extreme of King William Island, Hobson also discovered a lifeboat containing two human skeletons and relics from the Franklin expedition.
 In the boat was a large amount of abandoned equipment, including boots, silk handkerchiefs, scented soap, sponges, slippers, hair combs and many books, among them a copy of The Vicar of Wakefield by Oliver Goldsmith.

 McClintock expedition

 Francis Leopold McClintock's expedition, commissioned by Lady Franklin, surveyed King William Island in 1857.

 On the island's southern coast, McClintock's searchers found another skeleton.
 Still clothed, it was searched, and some papers were found, including a seaman's certificate for Chief Petty Officer Harry Peglar of Terror.
-Since the uniform was that of a ship's steward, it is more likely that the body was that of Thomas Armitage, gun-room steward on Terror and a shipmate of Peglar, whose papers he carried.
+It was thought that the body was that of Thomas Armitage, gun-room steward on Terror and a shipmate of Peglar, whose papers he carried.
+However, a later comparison of the skeleton's DNA with various descendants of Terror crew showed it to actually be Peglar.
 McClintock himself took testimony from the Inuit about the expedition's disastrous end.